Wind controller: Synthophone

+The Synthophone is a Wind Controller synthesizer.
+It is a MIDI sax offering real sax fingerings and a standard sax embouchure.
+The MIDI hardware allows the key action as well as breath and lip pressure to be read as MIDI data.
+Since it is a saxophone, the fingerings are the same with some additions - Several combinations allow real-time editing of patches and harmony.
+The instrument has made several appearances at the NAMM Show, including in 1997.

 Others

 After the Synthophone, several other MIDI saxes have been released that offer real sax fingerings: in 2019 the Travel Sax by Odisei Music, in 2020 the YDS-150 digital saxophone by Yamaha and also in 2020 the Emeo.
 These MIDI saxes have sensors for breath pressure to adjust the volume, but they do not read lip pressure and thus do not allow the pitch to be controlled by the embouchure or by the manner of breathing.
 With the YDS-150, pitch bend can be achieved using a separate input on the instrument.
 The Travel Sax, the YDS-150 and the Emeo provide for settings customisation using a Bluetooth-connected mobile app.

-Distinguishing features

-The Synthophone requires different maintenance than a saxophone.
-It differs from other wind controllers by not having onboard presets, it must be used with a computer or MIDI synthesizer.
-The reed is glued to a machined metal piece (lip sensor).
-The additional finger combinations allow the instrument to produce polyphonic effects to make it a chordal instrument or it can be played as a homophonic instrument.
-Some other distinguishing features are selectable diatonic tonality, six chord variations (inversions, subs, number of voices, unison/chords) adjusted with lips, freeze harmony, sustain, and obligato or portamento.
-Programmable to change to the keys of Bb, C, Eb.
-The electronics are within a Yamaha YAS-275 saxophone.